Superconducting High-Gradient Magnetic Separation (SHGMS) System

-Quantum Design’s innovative SHGMS system offers high processing capacity in a compact, modular design with fully cryogen-free operation.
+Quantum Design's innovative SHGMS system offers high-capacity processing of clay slurries and other industrial operations in a compact, modular design with fully cryogen-free operation.
 The self-contained, automated system integrates into your processing stream and can operate continuously requiring only electrical power, compressed air, raw material and water.
 Multiple systems can be operated in parallel for increased processing capacity and minimal loss in throughput during maintenance.

 - Easy-to-Use, Fully Automated Operation